-Each of the four types of headaches below is likely to cause pain in the front of the head.
+This article looks at the types of headaches that can cause pain in the front of the head.

 These headaches have the following symptoms:

 - a dull, constant ache that a person can feel throughout the head

 - pain that often begins in the forehead or temples or behind the eyes

 - tenderness around the head, scalp, face, neck, and shoulders

 - a sensation of tightness or pressure that resembles the tightening of a belt around the head

 The severity of tension headaches can range from mild to severe.

 They typically last between 30 minutes and several hours but can sometimes persist for days.
 They may also occur on multiple days within a month.

 - having a massage